iPegii/CountriesInfo/README.md

-CountriesInfo fetches info of countries with API and by adding Weatherstack API the app will also display temperature and windspeed
+CountriesInfo fetches and displays info of countries with API, and by adding Weatherstack API the app will also display temperature and windspeed.

+Project done as part of university course

+Used in project:
+(React, API): React was used to display the relevant countries, which were filtered from API requests

 NPM install - to install the modules
 NPM start - to start the Weather app